Home On Eternal Patrol - Submarine Discoveries

 Contact Us

-In the last few years, three and possibly four U.S. Navy submarines that were lost in World War II and whose exact locations were not previously known have been discovered.
+Since 2005, ten U.S. Navy submarines that were lost in World War II and whose exact locations were not previously known have been discovered.
+One additional submarine that had been found soon after her sinking has recently been re-discovered.
+One submarine that was lost in 1958 has also been found.

 • USS Lagarto (SS-371) - confirmed discovery in the Gulf of Thailand